 Directly following the increased demand for the jeans and the brands rise in popularity, the Maurice Malone brand began to be marketed as Mojeans.
 This was inspired by youth all over the U.S. asking their local retailers for Mo’s jeans.
 We shorten the moniker and so began the brand name Mojeans, which I choose to categorize the sportswear collection.

 After years of renewing and evolving the logo cuff design, other mass-market brands began their own spin-offs and copies.
 It never upset me personally when brands seem to copy my work, I took it as a compliment.
 However, there was a time when I was really irate at The Source Magazine after they published an article praising this new Polo by Ralph Lauren leather kick plate jean – which I felt was one of those instances of being complimented.
-What upset me was that I had been advertising my logo cuff jeans in The Source for years.
-I was friends with the founder David Mays and upper management, whom I played basketball with once a week.
+What upset me was that I had been advertising my logo cuff jeans in The Source Magazine for years.
+I was friends with the founder David Mays and upper management, whom I played basketball with every week.
 These guys knew me and my work well.
 So, when they published a product feature which made it seem like this was some great new idea, saying something like (and I’m quoting from my memory because I can’t find the exact article) “Leave it up to Polo by Ralph Lauren to come up with…. blah, blah, blah...”
+I was truly hurt and depressed and thinking to myself, “can a nigga get a break?”

 @basshammerbk – Maybe has more vintage MMD than me, in nylon reflective jacket, Mojeans t-shirt & Logo Cuff jeans.